DoSomething/contentful-questionnaire-app/README.md

 This project was bootstrapped with [Create Contentful App](https://github.com/contentful/create-contentful-app).

+## About

-Renders a custom Questionnaire UI to curate a range of questions.
+ℹ️ Renders a custom Questionnaire UI to curate a range of questions.

-The core of our functionality exists in the `/src/components/Field.tsx` & `/src/components/QuestionEditor.js` files.
+📁 The core of our functionality exists in the `/src/components/Field.tsx` & `/src/components/QuestionEditor.js` files.

-Hosted on Github Page at https://dosomething.github.io/contentful-questionnaire-app via the [gh-pages](https://www.npmjs.com/package/gh-pages) library.
+💻 Hosted on Github Page at https://dosomething.github.io/contentful-questionnaire-app via the [gh-pages](https://www.npmjs.com/package/gh-pages) library.

-Installed on our **Phoenix** Contentful Space in the **Questionnaire Action** Content Type in the **Questions** field as a [Contentful App extension](https://www.contentful.com/developers/docs/extensibility/app-framework/).
+📓 Installed on our **Phoenix** Contentful Space in the **Questionnaire Action** Content Type in the **Questions** field as a [Contentful App extension](https://www.contentful.com/developers/docs/extensibility/app-framework/).

 ## Available Scripts